vicchi/wp-biographia/readme.txt

 = How do I get help or support for this plugin? =

-In short, yes.
-But before you read any further, take a look at the blog post [Asking For WordPress Plugin Help And Support Without Tears](http://www.vicchi.org/2012/03/31/asking-for-wordpress-plugin-help-and-support-without-tears/) before firing off a question.
+In short, very easily.
+But before you read any further, take a look at [Asking For WordPress Plugin Help And Support Without Tears](http://www.vicchi.org/2012/03/31/asking-for-wordpress-plugin-help-and-support-without-tears/) before firing off a question.
 In order of preference, you can ask a question on the [WordPress support forum](http://wordpress.org/tags/wp-biographia?forum_id=10); this is by far the best way so that other users can follow the conversation.
 You can ask me a question on Twitter; I'm [@vicchi](http://twitter.com/vicchi).
 Or you can drop me an email instead.
 I can't promise to answer your question but I do promise to answer and do my best to help.

 = Is there a web site for this plugin? =